Is Aspartame Keto? The Best Explanation

 What are the Side Effects of Aspartame?

-We mentioned above that studies don’t show a link between cancer and neurotoxic effects, however, users of aspartame have reported several side effects.
-Some of these side effects include headaches, seizures, depression, ADHD, dizziness, birth defects, Alzheimer’s disease, MS, and weight gain.
-There are still studies going on to confirm the link between aspartame and these ailments.
-At this time the studies seem to be inconsistent.
+We mentioned above that studies don’t show a link between cancer and neurotoxic effects.
+However, users of aspartame have reported several side effects.
+These side effects include headaches, seizures, depression, ADHD, dizziness, congenital disabilities, Alzheimer’s disease, MS, and weight gain.
+Studies are still going on to confirm the link between aspartame and these ailments.
+At this time, the studies seem to be inconsistent.

 Is Aspartame Keto